dickverbunt/DVSlideViewController/README.markdown

 ## License

-DVSlideViewController is released under the MIT-License.
+DVSlideViewController is released under the BSD-License.
 So free of charge.

 ## Support, bugs and feature requests